 More advising information

-Special admission requirementsYou must be formally admitted to the College of Business before you can take junior and senior level management and business courses.
+Special admission requirementsYou must be formally admitted to the College of Business before you can take junior- and senior-level management and business courses.
 Most students apply for admission at the end of their sophomore year.
-Check out the College of Business admission requirements.
+College of Business admission requirements online at College of Business admission requirements.

 More career information